ebajcar/web10199_worksheets/syst10199/worksheets/set03.md

 ### Class examples

 Explore, implement, and comment well.

-For each class example, create your own copy of the solution, modify and expand on the examples.
-Document observations.
-Post on Piazza Q&A for discussion and feedback.
 - explore primitives Boolean, BigInt, Number, null, undefined ([*primitives.html*](../set3/primitives.html))
 - explore primitives Strings ([*primities_strings.html*](../set3/primities_strings.html))
 - explore the Date object ([*built_in_types.html*](../set3/built_in_types.html))